 Whatever the original introduction, make sure you are mentioning this.

-Top decision makers are left with mailboxes full of messages each day, so establish context in order to make your message stand out.
+Top decision-makers are left with mailboxes full of messages each day, so establish a context in order to make your message stand out.

 Fortunately, gaining intel and connecting with these contacts is easier than ever with the many opportunities we have on the Internet to cultivate relationships.

 You might be making a cold call, but you can warm it up a bit by doing your homework, creating connections, and building a relationship prior to leaving your message.

 Have you been looking for a way to find contact numbers for your sales calls?

 LeadFuze is the best solution!
 It has all the data you need, and it’s easy to use.
 You can search by company name or location, then filter by industry and size.